Andrew-71/hibiscus/README.md

 Simple plaintext diary.

 This project is *very* opinionated and minimal, and is designed primarily for my usage.
-As a result, I can't guarantee that it's either secure or stable.
+As a result, neither security nor stability are guaranteed.

 ## Features: